 A wearable action camera provides you that freedom to record the action while still being in the moment.
 Whether you enjoy biking, hunting, skiing or surfing, an action camera will allow you to immerse yourself in the experience without the interference of a camera.

 In this post, you will learn how to choose the best action camera and we’ll also highlight a number of products that might be worthy of your money.

 Top Action Cameras in The Market

-The action camera market has grown into a behemoth of an industry and is projected to undergo rapid growth towards the year 2019.
+The action camera market has grown into a behemoth of an industry and is projected to undergo rapid growth.
 So if you find yourself overwhelmed when shopping for an action camera, you are not alone.

 Garmin Virb XE